 Frank Coe (18??-1931) – As a young man, Coe drifted to Lincoln County, New Mexico, where he worked as a farmer and ranch hand.
-Frank and his cousin George, who regularly served together as the fiddlers at local dances, jointly invested in the county’s first thresher.
-But just as their financial situation was improving, the Lincoln County War broke out, and both cousins found themselves fighting with the McSween faction.
-When the shooting subsided, the Coes moved to San Juan County, then left New Mexico completely.
+Frank and his cousin George, who regularly served as the fiddlers at local dances, jointly invested in the county’s first thresher.
+But just as their financial situation improved, the Lincoln County War broke out, and both cousins found themselves fighting with the McSween faction.
+When the shooting subsided, the Coes moved to San Juan County, then left New Mexico.
 In 1884 the Coes returned to Lincoln County, and Frank and his wife of three years settled on a ranch which, in 1873, had been leased by the murderous Horrell brothers from Lampasas, Texas.
-Coe lived on this ranch until his death in 1931; he was survived by six children and his wife of 50 years.
+Coe lived on this ranch until he died in 1931; he was survived by six children and his wife of 50 years.

-His activities in the Lincoln County War made him a wanted man and he moved with his relatives to San Juan County.
-Eventually, Coe obtained amnesty from New Mexico Governor Lew Wallace, and, after brief sojourns in Nebraska and Colorado, he returned to Lincoln County in 1884, where he homesteaded what became known as the Golden Glow Ranch and also operated a store there.
-He lived the rest of his life as a family man and respected member of the community, living in peace until his death in 1941.
+His activities in the Lincoln County War made him a wanted man, and he moved with his relatives to San Juan County.
+Eventually, Coe obtained amnesty from New Mexico Governor Lew Wallace.
+After brief sojourns in Nebraska and Colorado, he returned to Lincoln County in 1884, where he homesteaded what became known as the Golden Glow Ranch and operated a store there.
+He lived the rest of his life as a family man and respected member of the community, living in peace until he died in 1941.

 Scott Cooley (1845-1876?) – Cooley was an honorable man for the first 30 years of his life and served as a Texas Ranger.
 However, that changed with his participation in the Mason County War.
 After being involved in the murders of several men, he reportedly died of brain fever in 1876.